 The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB), including Statement No. 35, Basic Financial Statements - and Management's Discussion and Analysis - for Public Colleges and Universities.
-Additionally, the System has adopted GASB Statement No. 37, Basic Financial Statements - and Management Discussion and Analysis - for State and Local Governments: Omnibus, and GASB Statement No. 38, Certain Financial Statement Note Disclosures.
+Additionally, the Southern Illinois University Medical Facilities System (the "System") has adopted GASB Statement No. 37, Basic Financial Statements - and Management Discussion and Analysis - for State and Local Governments: Omnibus, and GASB Statement No. 38, Certain Financial Statement Note Disclosures.
 The System now follows the business-type activity reporting requirements of GASB Statement Nos.
 35, 37 and 38 that provide a comprehensive, entity-wide perspective of the System's financial activities and replaces the fund group presentations previously required.